Chairperson: Dr. James Smallwood

 Career and Technical Education

-Career and technical education majors must have work experience or related technical college course work in the field in which they wish to teach.
+Career and Technical Education majors must have prior work experience or related technical college course work in the field in which they wish to teach.
 Technical credits (24 hours) may be awarded based on relevant trade certificates and/or related technical college credit transferred from other degree programs.
 Students are advised to contact an advisor to check on the documentation needed to verify the technical credits.

 The Construction Management Program offers exciting education experiences that prepare students for a career as a professional constructor.
-Students receive education and course work in all aspects of construction from planning and scheduling to materials and structures.
+Students will receive education and course work in all aspects of construction from planning and scheduling to materials and structures.
 The program provides theoretical and practical learning experiences in both classroom and laboratory environments.
-Students receive training in planning, scheduling, estimating, and project management, and acquire many other skills necessary for a construction professional.
+Graduates are competent in planning, scheduling, estimating, and project management, and have many other skills necessary for a construction professional.

 Human Resource Development for Higher Education and Industry